Arcadia-Science/prehgt/README.md

 ### Outputs

 The main output is a TSV file summarizing the results of each part of the pipeline.
-Below we provide a description of each column output column.
+Below we provide a description of each output column.

 #### TSV summary file

 <summary> <b>Overview columns</b> </summary>

 - **genus**: the input genus for a given HGT candidate
 - **hgt_candidate**: HGT candidate gene sequence name.
-The name is derived from the original FASTA CDS from genomic file downloaded from NCBI and contains the chromosome name, gene number, and GenBank protein ID if it exists.
+The name is derived from the original FASTA CDS from the genomic file downloaded from NCBI and contains the chromosome name, gene number, and GenBank protein ID if it exists.
 This is also the BLAST query sequence ID.
 - **method**: the method used to infer the HGT candidate.
 Currently blast, raau (relative amino acid usage), or both
 <details>
 <summary> <b>Relative amino acid usage columns</b> </summary>